mjt320/OSIPI_CAPLEX/docs/qualityOfLife.md

 The left-hand vertical bar contains the high-level navigation table of the whole website.
 The right-hand vertical bar contains the Table of Contents of the currently open page.
 Clicking on them will send you to the chosen section.

+## Explaining abbreviations

+Some abbreviations are underlined, such as DCE.
+Hovering over them with your mouse will bring up a window showing what is abbreviated.

 ## Light/Dark Theme

 At the top of the webpage, next to the `Search` bar there is an icon allowing you to switch between light and dark mode. :material-weather-sunny: means you are in light mode, :material-weather-night: means you are in dark mode.